-^{2.} Corbin, J. and Strauss, A., 2008.
+248 Corbin, J. and Strauss, A., 2008.
 Basics of qualitative research: Techniques and procedures for developing grounded theory.
 Thousand Oaks.
+Page 146

-Page.
-143 quantitative methods were used to obtain the actual data and synchronize findings order to reach the actual facts about their lives.
+As previously mentioned both qualitative and quantitative methods were used to obtain the actual data and synchronize findings order to reach the actual facts about their lives.
 Presented in two parts, the research study translated elaborate de-coded of findings which we discovered by the use of GT Method whilst the figurative findings derived through quantitative method.

-^{3.} Corbin, J. and Strauss, A., 2008.
-Basics of qualitative research: Techniques and procedures for developing grounded theory.
-Thousand Oaks.
-Page 146 significant is how one reacts, integrates and accepts this realization.
-Based on Fassinger's model of lesbian/gay identity formation, homosexuals develop their identity on both the individual and group levels during four phases: (1) awareness (2) exploration (3) and (4) internalization/synthesis.
-The four stages are not a linear and predictable progression, as it may be seen as a collation of four common stages that can occur in any order.
-Nevertheless, almost all homosexuals go through these four phases albeit
+Qualitative Result of the Research Study 1-1: Unveiling Identities and accepting sexual orientation formation, homosexuals develop their identity on both the individual and group levels during four phases: (1) awareness (2) exploration (3) and (4) internalization/synthesis.249 The four stages are not a linear and predictable progression, as it may be seen as a collation of four common stages that can occur in any order.
+Nevertheless, almost all homosexuals go through these four phases albeit with individual variation.
+Following Fassinger's model of lesbian/gay identity formation, meant that many of the homosexuals and transsexuals living in Mashhad, although they have reached the phase of awareness and acceptance of their sexual orientation, arriving at this crucial guidepost was excruciatingly difficult.